Darkera007/mygtukai/README.md

 - Github pages
 - CSS file
-- Easier to work in futre
+- Easier to work in future
 - **NO** responsive design

 ## 🧰 Getting Started